Katie Couric Admits Mistake, Makes Amends On ‘Gender Revolution’

-Tonight everyone will get to see Katie Couric’s big special called Gender Revolution: A Journey with Katie Couric.
+Tonight, everyone will get to see Katie Couric’s big special called Gender Revolution: A Journey with Katie Couric.
 It will air on Monday night on National Geographic, and you do not want to miss this two-hour special.
 Now Katie is speaking out and admitting that she made a mistake back in 2014 when speaking to a transgender model and this show is part of the way that she is making her amends.
 The Daily Beast shared some about what Couric had to say now years later.

 @SarahEMcBride Thank you for your support, Sarah!
 We can't wait to continue exploring #GenderRevolution tonight at 9/8c. pic.twitter.com/HsrhAwNH4y